ikonst/android-dl/README.md

        foobar/ <- your project
        android-dl/

-you should append to your Android.mk:
+this is what you should append to your Android.mk:

     $(call import-add-path,..)
     $(call import-module,android-dl)